Menu Close

 Frequently Asked Questions

-Q: What can I expect at a new patient appointment?
+Q: What can I expect at a new patient telemedicine appointment?

-A: Initial visits last 45 to 60 minutes, during which time Dr. Lou will ask you a lot of questions about your health complaints.
-Based on your history, he may choose to do a physical exam, perform bodywork, or order lab work or imaging (x-ray, ultrasound, CT scan, or MRI) if needed.
-If you have already had lab tests or imaging done, bring a copy of them with you or fill out release of records form and we can obtain them for you.
-A personalized treatment plan of natural therapies will be given to you at the end of the visit, and a follow-up appointment will be scheduled based on the needs of your case to assess your progress.
+A: All appointments are by telemedicine.
+Initial visits last 45 to 60 minutes, during which time Dr. Lou will ask you a lot of questions about your health complaints.
+Based on your history, he may choose order lab work or imaging (x-ray, ultrasound, CT scan, or MRI) if needed.
+If you have already had lab tests or imaging done, upload a copy of them to your portal or fill out release of records form and we can obtain them for you.
+A personalized treatment plan of natural therapies will be given to you at the end of the visit, and a follow-up appointment will be scheduled based on the needs of your case to assess your response and continue the process.

 Q: What if I’m not sure if this is the right fit for me?

-A: We offer prospective patients a free 15-minute consultation in the office or by phone ($50 value) or a free 30 minute assessment in the office ($100 value) so you can see if Dr. Lou and his approach are a good fit for you.
-Give us a call at 406-551-6175 to schedule your consultation or assessment.
+A: We offer prospective patients a free 15-minute consultation by phone or telehealth ($50 value) so you can see if Dr. Lou and his approach are a good fit for you.
+Give us a call at 406-551-6175 to schedule your consultation.

 Q: Do you take insurance?

-Q: Can you work with people who don’t live in the Bozeman area?
+Q: Do you work with people in all 50 states?

-A: Yes.
-We do offer telemedicine appointments.
-As long as you have a primary care practitioner in your hometown, we are happy to provide this service for you.
+A: We do offer telemedicine appointments for certain states.
+As long as you have a primary care practitioner in your hometown, we are happy to work with you if you live in one of the approved states.
 Click here to see which states we can offer telemedicine appointments.

 Q: Can you order labs or x-rays?